nasrahassan00/NanoTech/README.md

 Live Demo: https://nano-tech-page.vercel.app/

 # About:
 This is Project 1 of 8 in my web development learning series.
-The goal was to focus purely on HTML structure, CSS layout, and basic UI styling, (no JavaScript.
+The goal was to focus purely on HTML structure, CSS layout, and basic UI styling, (no JavaScript).

 # Features: